-My private practice is in Berkeley, CA. I am an out-of-network provider which means I am not a member of insurance panels.
+I provide psychological assessments for children and adults in my private practice in Berkeley, CA. I am an out-of-network provider which means I am not a member of insurance panels.
 I can provide you with a bill to submit to your insurance company for reimbursement.
 You will want to consult with them to understand your coverage benefits and the amount your insurance will cover for out-of-network providers.

 What is Psychological Assessment?

-Psychological assessment (sometimes referred to as testing) can serve a number of purposes including clarifying diagnosis, guiding treatment such as psychotherapy or obtaining educational accommodations.
-The results obtained in testing can provide a clearer picture of a person’s strengths and needs and use these to offer specific recommendations.
+Psychological assessment (sometimes referred to as testing) can serve a number of purposes including clarifying diagnosis, guiding treatment such as psychotherapy, or securing educational accommodations.
+The results obtained in testing can provide a clearer picture of a person’s strengths and needs and inform specific recommendations.
 You can find more information about assessment here.

 Areas of Expertise

 I provide psychological testing services for children and adults.
 I offer assessments for the following concerns: